Abhinendra2016/Book-Store-Using-React-JS/README.md

 2. Install dependencies: `npm install`
 3. Start the development server: `npm start`

+## Technologies Used

+- React
+- Tailwind CSS
+- JavaScript

 ## Usage 📖

 - Browse through our collection of Colleen Hoover books
 - Toggle dark mode for a comfortable reading experience
 - Click on a book to view details and purchase options

 ## Preview 📸